Scrivito/scrivito-neoletter-form-widgets/readme.md

 - "General" tab
   - Show frame: Adds a frame around the form.
+  - Additional CSS Classes: Specify additional CSS class names to be added to the main container of the form.
+Separate multiple class names with spaces.
 - "Google reCAPTCHA" Tab (Tab visible if captchaType is set to `google-recaptcha`)
   - Enable captcha: Enables Google reCAPTCHA v2 for the current form.
 You need to [Setup reCAPTCHA](#google-recaptcha-developer-setup) first.
   - Language: Select the language for the reCAPTCHA.
 Google reCAPTCHA automatically adapts to the browser`s language setting, this property is optional and must not be filled.
 Refer to the language section [here](https://developers.google.com/recaptcha/docs/language) for setting the language manually.